valancej/anchore-blogs/content/secrets/secrets.md

 aws_secret_access_key = 1a2b3c4d5e6f1a2b3c4d5e6f1a2b3c4d5e6f1a2b
 ```

-Same as I did before, I'll try to find it in the container.
+Same as I did before, I'll try to find the creds in the container.

 ```
 /home/node/app# cat .aws/credentials